Drogheda feud: Murder of Robbie Lawlor

 On 4 April 2020, Robbie Lawlor was shot around 11:50am outside a house in Etna Drive, Ardoyne in north Belfast.
 He was suspected of ordering the murder and dismembering of Keane Mulready-Woods.
 Lawlor was originally from Dublin, but had lived in County Meath and was heavily involved in organised crime, including the Drogheda feud.
 He had been threatened by one faction in the Drogheda feud but was also at odds with a major Dublin criminal who is suspected of several murders including that of Alan Ryan.
 Three men suspected of the murder were arrested and questioned by the PSNI at Musgrave police station.

 The shooting was condemned by Detective Superintendent Jason Murphy, as a callous murder, as a danger to the local community and adding to stress in the community during the coronavirus pandemic.
 The shooting was also condemned by Minister for Justice Naomi Long and Sinn Féin MLA Gerry Kelly.

 In June 2020, Warren Crossan, a dissident Republican who had been arrested after the murder of Robbie Lawlor, was shot dead in the Rodney Drive area of West Belfast.
 Police are following two lines of investigation into his shooting - one into the shooting of Robbie Lawlor, and one into a feud among dissident Republicans.

 In September 2020, Gardaí raided a number of properties, including that of a leader of a Drogheda gang.
 The raid was part of investigations into the murder of Robbie Lawlor, and organised crime in general.
 Lawlor was suspected of being behind a failed 2018 attempt on the life of the gang leader.
 Gardaí believe Lawlor was murdered as payback for both the attempted murder of the gang leader and the murder of Keane Mulready-Woods.
 The primary suspects are two Limerick criminals involved in organised crime for over a decade.

+Money laundering charges

+In December 2024 four women were charged with money laundering in relation to the feud.

+Naming of brothers

+Keith Boylan and his brother Josh, both of Moneymore, were named in court for the first time in June 2025.
+Keith was named as leader of the Boylan Organised Crime Group and Josh as second in command.
+The men were named during a sentence hearing for three women who have pleaded guilty to money laundering for them.
+The crime group is involved in the large-scale import of illicit drugs.